 When you think you are ready, contact me or another editor to help you make your publishing dream a reality.

-You might also want to check out the writing tips included in the "On Writing" article linked to each of my books.
+You might also want to check out the writing tips included in the "On Writing" article linked to each book on the My Books page.

 LeAnne Hardy has lived in six countries on four continents.
 Her books come out of her cross-cultural experiences and her passion to use story to convey spiritual truths in a form that will permeate lives.

 If you would like to receive an e-mail when I post a new blog, please fill in the form below.